About the Junior Artist Immersion

 Secondary instrument lessons fee: $175.

 Bedding and bath linens: $85 (includes twin fitted and flat sheets, pillow, pillowcase, blanket, and a bath towel).
+Please note that laundry services are NOT available during this program.

 *IMPORTANT NOTE: We accept the following forms of payment: